aaronnossek/vandermerwe/README.md

 ### 1. Export the video clip
 - Use these exact settings:
-  Container: .MP4
+  - Container: .MP4
-  Codec: H264
+  - Codec: H264
-  Resolution: 1920 x 1080 px maximum
+  - Resolution: 1920 x 1080 px maximum
+  - Sound: disable sound export with the video clip
+  - Length: 3-5 seconds
-  Sound: disable sound export with the video clip bitrate and file size: ~2000 kbps - file size of max.
+  - bitrate and file size: ~2000 kbps - file size of max.
 1 MB

 ### 2. Rename the video clip
 - Rename to this template: preview_projectname_01.mp4